 Local farmers, producers and other agriculture professionals join with The HSUS to foster better animal welfare and environmental stewardship

-Meet the local farmers who make up our North Carolina Agriculture Council, the fifth in our growing system of state agriculture councils.
+Meet the members of The HSUS North Carolina Agriculture Council, part of our growing system of state agriculture councils.

 Jamie Ager is a fourth-generation farmer from Fairview, N.C.

 He and his family own and operate Hickory Nut Gap Farm, where they raise and market 100 percent grass-fed cattle, pasture-raised pigs, chicken, and turkey.
 On the farm they also have U-pick blueberries, black raspberries, blackberries, and apples.

 Jamie has a B.A. in history and environmental studies from Warren Wilson College and is a 2006 graduate of the North Carolina State College of Agriculture and Life Sciences Agriculture Leadership Development Program.

 He has traveled to New Zealand, Argentina, and Brazil studying global agriculture and grass-fed beef production and is interested in creating a better way of farming for the future.